sergiud/SuiteSparse/cmake/superbuild/README.md

 ## How does it work?

-The `CMakeLists.txt` in this directory will download the following libraries:
+The [CMakeLists.txt](CMakeLists.txt) will download the following libraries:

 * METIS 5.1
 * LAPACK 3.6.1